HTTP API

 This document gives an overview of the characteristics and common features of the API.

-The commercetools platform HTTP API provides an interface for programmatic access to the data stored on the platform and associated functionality.
-While the API can be used directly, for experimentation or custom integration solutions, we recommend taking a look at the available client libraries and SDKs, which provide a more comfortable development experience.
+The commercetools Composable Commerce HTTP API offers an interface for programmatic access to the data stored and associated functionality.
+While you can use the API directly for experimentation or custom integration solutions, we recommend you look at the available client libraries and SDKs, which provide a more comfortable development experience.

 Regions

-Platform accounts created for one Region are not valid for the other Regions.
-A signup is required for each Region individually.
+User accounts created for one Region are not valid for other Regions.
+A signup is required for each individual Region.

 Hosts

-The commercetools HTTP API is hosted at the following URLs:
+The Composable Commerce HTTP API is hosted at the following URLs:

 ---|---|